TheOriginalCrazyDuck/docs/docs/pilots-corner/a380x/a380x-briefing/flight-deck/overviews/lateral-console.md

 - The avionics domain (NSS AVNCS)
 - The flight operations domain (FLT OPS)

-!!! note "OIT in the A380X"
+!!! warning "OIT in the A380X"
   At the time of writing this document, the OIT is not yet implemented in the A380X.
   Many of its features can be found in the flyPad EFB next to it.

 ## 4. Sidestick